A declarative Language for Rapid Business Development

 SQL like syntax is available in the form of \emph{join} which is the most general form of collection interwinding.
 The following code generates all permutations of a string \emph{word}:

 \end{subsection}

-\begin{subsection}{Reading URL, Clocking, List Comprehensions, Sorting } Suppose we do want to test how fast certain portion of code runs. nJexl comes with a default construct to solve it.
-Here, in the below code we benchmark the load time of google.co.in :
+\begin{subsection}{Reading URL, Clocking, List Comprehensions, Sorting } Suppose we do want to test how fast certain portion of code runs.
+ZoomBA comes with a default construct to solve it.
+Here, in the below code we benchmark the load time of https://arxiv.org :

 \end{subsection}